santiontanon/mdlz80optimizer/README.md

 java -jar mdl.jar
 ```

-Moreover, mdl accepts a number of command line arguments in order to make it do what you want
+Moreover, mdl accepts a number of command line arguments in order to make it do what you want (see below).

+The latest version can always be downloaded from the "releases" section: https://github.com/santiontanon/mdlz80optimizer/releases

 ## Command Line Arguments